 4-H Youth Development

 Ben Hill County 4-H puts a strong emphasis on providing opportunities and experiences to develop leadership skills.
-One of the best ways to do this is through Ben Hill County’s Summer Day Camp program which is attended by rising fifth through seventh graders.
-4-H teen leaders, who are rising eighth through 12th graders, receive valuable leadership experience by leading classes and activities.
+One of the best ways to do this is through Ben Hill County’s Summer Day Camp program which is attended by rising 5th-7th graders.
+The 4-H teen leaders, which are rising 8th – 12th graders, receive valuable leadership experience by leading classes and activities.

 Teen leaders are involved in event planning and teach classes that coordinate with their project work.
-They prepare the classes and lead games, sports and crafts.
-For the past six years, the program has run similarly to camp at Rock Eagle.
-At Ben Hill’s Summer Day Camp, campers are divided into three groups, each led by a teen leader counselor.
+They prepare the classes, and lead games, sports, and crafts.
+For the past seven years, the program has run similar to camp at Rock Eagle.
+Typically, at Ben Hill’s Summer Day Camp, campers are divided into three groups, each led by a teen leader counselor.
 Teen leaders are responsible for decorating their group’s area for the camp.
 There is competition among the groups and winners at the end of the three-day event get a small prize, along with bragging rights.
-The teen leaders not only enjoy it, but learn a lot about working with younger campers and taking responsibility.
+The teen leaders not only get into it but learn a lot about working with younger campers and taking responsibility.
 The head teen leader for each group learns how to delegate and gains experience in leading peers.
+However, due to COVID, the 2020 Summer Day Camp was held virtually to reduce the risk of spread.
+Exploring nature and space was the theme for the camp.
+Guest speakers included personnel from the National Park Service and NASA.
 In addition, the camp creates a desire in the campers to be active in 4-H work and activities.